Step 27 – Deceased Estate Administration Guide

 In these instances, the application can be completed by yourself following the process outlined on this website or with help from a legal representative.

-However, simplyEstate always recommends having a lawyer review your situation and make the application to ensure all risks were identified, all appropriate documents, forms, affidavits and fees are submitted properly to avoid the court’s rejection.
+However, simplyEstate always recommends having a lawyer review your situation and make the application to ensure all risks are identified, all appropriate documents, forms, affidavits and fees are submitted properly to avoid the court's rejection.

-The biggest challenge when applying yourself (also called applying as individual, plaintiff or self-represented) is to ensure the application documents are drafted correctly and comprehensively.
-Often courts do not provide standard forms and hence a good understanding of the laws and probate rules are required to ensure your specific circumstances are captured correctly. simplyEstate provides documents that are available on the Supreme Court websites below as a guide, but these may not capture all details for your circumstances and may need to be drafted by a lawyer.
+Often, courts do not provide standard forms and hence, a good understanding of the laws and Probate rules are required to ensure your specific circumstances are captured correctly. simplyEstate provides documents that are available on the various Supreme Court websites below as a guide, but these may not capture all details for your circumstances and your application may need to be drafted by a lawyer.

 - Original and certified copy of the Death Certificate;